vedma1337/EGS-IPA/README.md

 <details>
 <summary><h2>TrollStore (16.0-17.0)</h2></summary>

-* You can use [this guide](https://ios.cfw.guide/installing-trollstore) to get TrollStore, after this just install latest ipa from [Releases](https://github.com/vedma1337/EGS-IPA/releases/)
+* You can use [this guide](https://ios.cfw.guide/installing-trollstore) to get TrollStore, after this just install latest ipa
 </details>

 ## Support and news